-A limited evaluation of cross-contamination was performed.
-During an actual decontamination of a vertical surface, the higher elevation surfaces would likely be decontaminated first, possibly exposing the lower elevation surfaces to secondary contamination.
-To simulate an actual scenario, one uncontaminated coupon was placed in the bottom row of the test stand and decontaminated using the ETR180 in the same way as the other coupons.
-Following decontamination, this uncontaminated coupon did not exhibit measurable activity, suggesting that cross contamination was minimal.
-Overall, the vacuum shroud was effective at containing the secondary waste.
-There was very little dust visible during the evaluation and very little remaining on the floor in front of the test stand following the evaluation.
-In addition, the radiological control technicians did not find any measurable airborne contamination through analysis of air filters sampled near the test stand.
+A very limited evaluation of cross-contamination was performed.
+During an actual decontamination of a vertical surface, the higher elevation surfaces would likely be decontaminated first, possibly exposing the lower surface to secondary contamination.
+To simulate an actual scenario, one uncontaminated coupon was placed in the bottom row of the test stand and decontaminated using the SDG-DMD in the same way as the other coupons.
+Following decontamination using the SDG-DMD, the uncontaminated coupon did not contain measurable activity, suggesting that cross contamination was minimal.

+Overall, the SDG was not entirely effective at containing the secondary waste.
+There was a significant amount of dust visible during the evaluation.
+In addition, the radiological control technicians found a small but measurable level of airborne radiological activity from particulate during the evaluation.
 The dust collected by the vacuum was not analyzed for gamma radiation.